IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 * Global severity cutoff + per namespace.
 * Global detail level + per namespace.
 * Global *trace-out* configuration: stdout, trace forwarder.

+#### Decide on type errors instead of silent dropping of messages

+> We cannot allow silent dropping of messages, which is relevant in light of the above:
+>
+> > It's default implementation assumes no machine representation.

+DECISION:  forMachine is a required method.

+#### Decide extra privacy tagging

+DECISION:  to further prevent occasional leaks of `Confidential` traces, all output from those traces is tagged with the `CONFIDENTIAL` keyword.

 ## Future work